 - However, you should post several times per day on Twitter, regardless of how many followers you have.

-How will you monitor issues within the community and address any issues that arise?
+- How will you monitor issues within the community and address any questions or concerns?

 Here is a good list of dos and don’ts for your church online community:

 - DO have a dedicated person monitoring your social media presence.